 With all the fun and exciting and distinctive features of the Montessori method, there are still several questions about the sustainability as well as the eccentricity of the Montessori Method.

 These questions are more specifically asked by those individuals who are unfamiliar with the world of Montessori.

-When the confusions and questions about the Montessori Method are not enough, there are certain schools and institutions that often regard themselves as Montessori but do not practice the method which can cause more debate for Montessori beginners.
+When the confusions and questions about the Montessori Method are not enough, there are certain schools and institutions that often regard themselves as Montessori but do not practice the method which can cause more debate among Montessori beginners.

-Here are some common Montessori myths, criticisms, misconceptions and confusions debunked.
+Here are some common Montessori myths, criticisms, misconceptions, and confusions debunked.

 Are Montessori Schools Bad?

-Montessori schools and the Montessori Method of education program as a whole is an effective as well as an innovative approach for developing minds.
+Montessori schools and the Montessori Method of education program as a whole is an effective as well as innovative approach for developing minds.

 This method of education focuses on the individual growth and development of the child.

-The Question of whether Montessori Schools are bad for your child or not, is debatable and completely subjective.
+The Question of whether Montessori Schools are bad for your child or not is debatable and completely subjective.

 Several children across the globe have benefited from this unique pedagogical tool as it allows children to learn, work, and develop at their own pace.